PV-COP/PV-README-TEMPLATE/TemplateWithInfo.md

 ## License

+Public repositories on GitHub are often used to share open source software.
+For your repository to truly be open source, you'll need to license it so that others are free to use, change, and distribute the software. https://help.github.com/articles/licensing-a-repository/
 You have the option to choose a license when you first create your repository.
 If you need to create a license for an existing repository...
 1. Go to your repository.